 Anytime you’ve got something worth revealing to the public, write a press release about it and circulate it out there on PRWeb, PitchEngine or email it to media contacts.
 You never know what business journals or industry publications may find interesting enough to print.
 A PR Agency may be more efficient in this area because they may already have media contacts interested in publishing articles in your line of business.
 Or if you’ve got media contacts to specific trade pubs or journals, email them your latest news.

-7. Use Analytics to track results of your online marketing.
+7. Use Analytics to track the results of your online marketing.

 8. Be sales-ready when your online marketing produces leads.